revaturexyz/housing/Documentation/Overview.md

 - Assign Tenant: [Assign-Tenant]

 ### Provider:
-Currently Has the ability to manage complexes, which consists of observing current complexes that they manage.
+Currently has the ability to manage complexes, which consists of observing current complexes that they manage.
 The ability to view the rooms within the complex that they manage.
 Has full CRUD operations on both the Complexes and Rooms mapped to each Provider

 - Create Complex: [Add-Complex]
 - View/Select Complexes: [Manage-Complex]